W03 Learning Activities: CSS Layouts – Float

 Activity Instructions

-Example to which HTML element was the float applied?
+- Which HTML element was the float applied?

-The float was applied to the
+The float is applied to the

 img